-Here are 12 things you need to know before cracking your next Modelo.
+Here are 12 more things to know before reaching for your next Modelo.

 In an era where a product can be emblazoned with a brand touting cultural authenticity but be made somewhere entirely unrelated, it’s encouraging to know Modelo is still brewed in Mexico.
 Although the company has changed ownership in the last several years, the Grupo Modelo headquarters is still in Mexico City, and the breweries producing Modelo beer are all located in the country.

-As noted in this Corona article, Modelo is owned by Anheuser-Busch InBev everywhere except the U.S., where it’s owned by the New York-based conglomerate called Constellation Brands, making it economic step-cousins with brands like apparent competitor Corona, not to mention Ruffino Prosecco, Kim Crawford Sauvignon Blanc, Arbor Mist, and Svedka.
+Modelo is owned by Anheuser-Busch InBev everywhere except the U.S., where it’s owned by the New York-based, world-dominating conglomerate Constellation Brands.
+Constellation manufactures and distributes a long list of liquor and wine brands, too, including Kim Crawford Wines and Svedka Vodka.
 The beverages have no actual correlation beyond ownership (unless you decide to test family ties and mix Modelo, Svedka, and a can of Arbor Mist Strawberry Margarita and end up with… probably a stomach ache).
 Like many family dealings, it’s complicated.

-Once American Prohibition took hold in 1920, all consumption of alcoholic beverages radically ceased in the U.S. (kidding!).
+When American Prohibition took hold in 1920, all alcohol disappeared from the U.S. (Kidding!)
 Consumption of alcohol did decline, as it was illegal to produce or sell, thus difficult to do so safely and proficiently.
-So thirsty Americans turned to their neighbors to the south, where beer was still flowing freely.
+So, thirsty Americans turned to their neighbors to the south, where beer was still flowing freely.
 We got our first taste of Mexican beer then and haven’t lost a taste for it since.

 You might recall from history class that Germans were migrating to America in droves in the 1800s, and many stopped in places like Pennsylvania (where, among other things, they basically invented American Christmas).
 But plenty of immigrants continued west and south to places like Texas and northern Mexico, bringing with them farming techniques, trades, crafts — and brewing habits.
 By the early 20th century, when Modelo was born, Mexico had around 35 breweries.